remoteicu/DuckDuino/README.md

     app.run(host='0.0.0.0', port=443, ssl_context=('/etc/letsencrypt/live/{{your-domain}}/fullchain.pem', '/etc/letsencrypt/live/{{your-domain}}/privkey.pem'))

 ```
-5. Update your arduino script to use the FQDN of your server
+5. Update your arduino script by replacing {{your-domain}} to use the FQDN of your server
 ```bash
 # ...